 In 132 A.D., under emperor Hadrian, the city of Jerusalem’s name was changed to Aelia Capitolina; Judea was renamed Syria Palestina; and all Jews were banished from Jerusalem with the exception of one day each year, during the holiday of Tisha B’Av.
 Roman enforcement of the Jewish banishment from the city continued until the fourth century A.D.
 For the next nineteen centuries Jews in exile longed to return to the Promised Land and desired to see the Temple standing once again on the Temple Mount.

 The Lord promised His chosen people that they would return to the land of their fathers.
 From 250 A.D. to 1948 the Jewish people were persecuted, expulsed from many countries, and scattered throughout the world.
-Return of the Jews to their Homeland on a large scale began in the 19th century.
+The return of the Jews to their Homeland on a large scale began in the 19th century.
 The modern nation of Israel was born in 1948, and they have been returning to their land since that time.
 The Lord is preparing His first-born sons, the Jews, for the coming of their Messiah, Jesus Christ.
 But the prophecy was not completely fulfilled in 1948, because the Jews are continually fighting for their land.
 The final aspect of the prophecy that said “and I will cause them to dwell safely” is yet to be fulfilled.

 The Times of the Gentiles refers to the time period in which Gentiles (non-Jews) have dominion over the world.
 It extends from the reign of Nebuchadnezzar to Jesus’ Second coming.
 It is when Christ returns that the Gentile rule will completely end.
 While the Times of the Gentiles will include the future seven-year tribulation, all violence towards God’s people will end at its culmination.
 The Times of the Gentiles will end when King Jesus judges the Gentile Nations in the Sheep-Goat Judgment.
 Then the 1000-year Millennial reign will ensue in which King Jesus will reign over Israel and the world and sit on the Davidic throne in Jerusalem.